 Indeed, the median income in Philadelphia is just $40,649, more than $17,000 below the national median.
 As a result of the income gap, more than a quarter of Philadelphia residents live under the poverty line, almost 16% more than the national average.

-Although many Philadelphia residents may earn a little more than in other cities on our list, the cost of living is 17% higher than the U.S. average, and the median housing price is over $150,000, with only around half of residents owning homes.
+Although many Philadelphia residents may earn a little more than residents in other cities on our list, the cost of living is 17% higher than the U.S. average, and the median housing price is over $150,000, with only around half of residents owning homes.
+Groceries, housing, and utilities in Philadelphia cost notably more than the national average.

 As we’ve seen in other distressed cities, Philadelphia residents don’t have the best credit, and the median score for the city’s residents is 642.
 While not a subprime score, residents with scores at or below the median rate will still struggle to find affordable credit.